 Hail is solid precipitation in the form of balls or pieces of ice known as hailstones.

-In thunderclouds, drops of water are continuously taken up and down though the cloud.
+Hail forms in thundercloud when drops of water are continuously taken up and down though the cloud by updraughts and downdraughts.
 When they go to the top of the cloud, it is very cold and they freeze.
 As the updraughts in thunderclouds are very big, they can keep these hailstones for a long time, so they get larger and larger by becoming coated with more and more ice.

-When they get really big, the updraughts in the cloud cannot hold them up anymore and they fall to earth, and by this time they are big balls of ice, and don't have time to melt before they reach the ground.
-Hail can only be formed in this way, unlike snow which can be formed in fronts, and orographically too, just like rain.
+When the hailstones get really big, the updraughts in the cloud cannot hold them up anymore and they fall to earth, and by this time they are big balls of ice, and don't have time to melt before they reach the ground.
+Hail can only be formed in this way, in these type of convective clouds, unlike snow which can also be formed in weather fronts, and by ascending up hills and mountains, just like rain can.

 When do we get hail?

 While Britain's most damaging hailstorms tend to occur during summer, these are relatively infrequent.
-Hail in summer is most common in inland parts of northern and eastern Britain, but much less frequent in those areas than during spring
+In these situations, the hot land surface has enough energy to generate really tall shower clouds, and the tops of these clouds are high up enough (and therefore cold enough) to form the hailstones.
+Hail in summer is most common in inland parts of northern and eastern Britain, but much less frequent in those areas during spring.